KolbyEllis/scfinancials/src/content/blog/two-biggest-dangers-to-retirees.md

 Future gas prices may lead to scary numbers, but not all inflation is bad.
 Inflation fuels higher valuations for stocks and other assets.

-The government’s annual target is 2% inflation which helps our economy by encouraging spending and lowering the impact of our debt.
+ihatethisThe government’s annual target is 2% inflation which helps our economy by encouraging spending and lowering the impact of our debt.

 <div class="container-pic-left2">
    <img src="/assets/images/blog/image-22.png" alt="cost of gallon of gas" height="150px">